robmyers/node-gnusocial/README.md

 ### What works with identi.ca + ntwitter ###

 Everything supported by the [Twitter-compatible API](http://status.net/wiki/Twitter-compatible_API) should work.
-However, only authentication and posting status updates (including status updates with locations) has been explicitly tested.
+However, only the following have been explicitly tested:

-*Note: identi.ca, as far as I can tell, does not support the streaming APIs.*
+ * Authentication
+ * Posting status updates
+ * Getting public, user, mentions, and home timelines
+ * Searching

+### What doesn't work ###

+ * Stream-related functions
+ * retweetedToMe and retweetedByMe

 ### TODO ###